atomic-php/.github/CODE_OF_CONDUCT.md

 - Assume positive intent and collaborate in good faith.
 - Harassment and abuse are not tolerated.

-If you experience or witness unacceptable behavior, please report it privately (see SECURITY.md) or to a maintainer.
+If you experience or witness unacceptable behavior, please report it protectedly (see SECURITY.md) or to a maintainer.